A New Mind / A Darker Age

 Screen

-Near-future civic thriller balancing network-scale unrest with intimate moral sacrifice and reconciliation.
+Near-future civic thriller balancing network unrest with intimate moral sacrifice.

-• Format options: feature first, expandable to limited series
+• Format: feature first, expandable to limited series

 Adaptation